-This section describes how to upgrade the software to 9.x.
-The procedure is the same as when you upgrade to 9.x and upgrade cluster configurations at the same time, except that you do not need to perform additional tasks to upgrade the cluster.
+This section describes how to upgrade CloudBees CD/RO in a non-clustered environment.
+The procedure is the same as when you upgrade CloudBees CD/RO and upgrade cluster configurations at the same time, except that you do not need to perform additional tasks to upgrade the cluster.

 CloudBeesFlow-<version> installer, which performs the following: